juniorfelix998/asynchrounous-mail-task-11-degrees/README.md

-# Extract Email FrOm PDF and send mail
+# Extract Email Frmm PDF and send mail

 ## Purpose of the app

-This project is part of an interview process at team 11 degress
+This project is part of an interview process at Team 11 degrees

+## Running the project

+Clone the repo

+Run python main.py